Supply Risks Boost Cocoa Prices

-Cocoa prices are sharply higher today on concern that a prolonged US-Iran war will keep the Strait of Hormuz closed and disrupt global cocoa supplies.
-The closure of the strait is supportive of cocoa prices, as it has reduced fertilizer supplies, boosting global shipping rates, insurance costs, and fuel prices, thereby raising cocoa importers' costs.
+Cocoa prices are moving higher today on concern that a prolonged US-Iran war will keep the Strait of Hormuz closed and disrupt global cocoa supplies.
+The closure of the strait supports cocoa prices by reducing fertilizer supplies, boosting global shipping rates, insurance costs, and fuel prices, thereby raising cocoa importers' costs.
+Today's rally in the dollar index ($DXY) to a 1.5-week high is limiting gains in cocoa prices.

-Smaller cocoa supplies from Nigeria, the world's fifth-largest cocoa producer, are supportive for prices.
-Bloomberg reported today that Nigerian Feb cocoa exports fell -4.6% y/y to 40,110 MT.
-Nigeria's Cocoa Association projects that Nigerian cocoa production in 2025/26 will fall by -11% y/y to 305,000 MT, from a projected 344,000 MT for the 2024/25 crop year.

 An excessively short position by funds in New York cocoa could add fuel to any short-covering rally.
 Last Friday's weekly Commitment of Traders (COT) report showed funds boosted their short position in NY cocoa by 1,737 net short positions in the week ended April 14 to 18,105, the most in more than 3 years.